Vivek-Kasturi/snowflake-cortex-unstructured-data-lab/README.md

 The lab focused on Tasty Bytes, a global food truck company, and used AI to analyze their customer feedback from multiple sources and languages.

+## 🔑 Key Learnings & Insights

+This lab reinforced critical concepts about the modern data landscape and the power of the Snowflake Data Cloud:

+*   **The Unstructured Data Challenge:** A massive 80% of today's enterprise data is unstructured (reviews, images, audio, etc.), with a 60% annual growth rate.
+Historically, less than 1% of this data is ever analyzed due to the complexity of processing it.
+*   **Traditional Challenges:** Working with unstructured data typically involves:
+    *   **Format and Schema Variance:** No consistent structure makes it hard to query.
+    *   **Siloed and Fragmented Data:** Data locked away in different systems.
+    *   **Scale and Performance Limitations:** Traditional tools struggle with the volume and complexity.
+*   **The Snowflake Solution:** Snowflake provides an ideal unified platform that is:
+    *   **Comprehensive:** Handles all data types (structured, semi-structured, unstructured) in one place.
+    *   **AI-Powered:** Cortex AI functions bring the power of large language models (LLMs) directly to the data with simple SQL.
+    *   **Secure:** All processing happens within Snowflake's governed and secure environment, ensuring data never leaves the platform.
+*   **Real-World Impact:** The lab showcased a real-world scenario from **Nissan Motor Corp**, where using Cortex AI reduced the time to analyze millions of customer feedback records from **6 months down to 1 week**, while achieving 97% accuracy in sentiment analysis.

 ## Key Features & Cortex Functions Used

 - **Translation:** `CORTEX.TRANSLATE()` to convert non-English reviews.